 Brides: if you’re wondering how to register for your wedding, you’ve come to the right place!
-It’s National Registry Month and we’re celebrating the best way we know how: with a post on how to register for your wedding, a few do’s and don’t's, ideas on where to register, registry mistakes to avoid, and a FREE printable wedding registry checklist to help you get started!
-PLUS, you can win a beautiful prize from the folks at Corelle®!
-What could it be?
-Scroll down to find out… and tell us where you’ll register for your wedding!
+Today we’ll tell you how to register for your wedding including a few do’s and dont’s, ideas on where to register, registry mistakes to avoid, and a FREE wedding registry checklist printable!
+Enjoy!

 How to Register for Your Wedding

 1. Give yourself plenty of time to register.

 It is best to register for your wedding about 2-3 months before your shower.
 If you register too early, your items may be discontinued or you may accidentally scan seasonal items, which may no longer be in stock.